evonbit/bitcoin-native-systems/Natcats/02-natcats-traits.md

 # Natcats Traits

-The data properties of a Natcat's Bitcoin block number determine its unique traits.
+The data properties of each Natcat's Bitcoin block number determine its unique traits.

 ---